therecipe/qt/README.md

 ### Branding

-You can use the `android` folder at the root of your project to let `qtdeploy` automatically bundle your assets.
+You can use the `android` or `android-emulator` folder at the root of your project to let `qtdeploy` automatically bundle your assets.

 ```
 project_name